What Shows up on a Background Check for Nursing School?

 - Housing History

-Nurse Background Check
+Nurse Background Check Information

 Depending on the nature of the crime, an applicant might or might not be able to get a job as a nurse with a criminal record.
 Laws vary from state to state.
-The information from the background check services generally include:
+The information from the background check services generally includes: